 I always thought that it was a bad idea to sue 13 year old kids.
 It's bad press and an ineffective deterrent...
-At least now the music industry will give it up.
+At least now the

 The decision represents an abrupt shift of strategy for the industry, which has opened legal proceedings against about 35,000 people since 2003.
 Critics say the legal offensive ultimately did little to stem the tide of illegally downloaded music.
 And it created a public-relations disaster for the industry, whose lawsuits targeted, among others, several single mothers, a dead person and a 13-year-old girl.